 Profile 2 – exploration of the role of myofiber contraction on skeletal muscle environment (PI: Dr. R Mounier).
 The candidate must have an experience working in the biology and physiology of skeletal muscle, with a reference to in vitro/ex vivo muscle cell contraction.More info here

-A key issue we address is the tissue environment in which muscle stem cells are activated.
-Environment plays important roles in the behavior of muscle stem cells and myogenic cells, although the mechanisms are poorly unknown.
-Various cell types in the vicinity of stem cells communicate with each other to correctly drive regeneration.
-We explore the roles of immune cells (inflammation), endothelial and peri-endothelial cells (angiogenesis) and interstitial cells (fibrosis) in both myogenic cell fate in normal healthy regenerating muscle and in the pathogenesis of muscular dystrophies.
-Indeed, degenerative myopathies are characterized by alteration in the environment of muscle stem cells, such as the presence of chronic inflammation and fibrosis, which are detrimental for both tissue repair and cell therapies.
+A key issue we address is the tissue environment in which muscle stem cells are activated and process adult myogenesis.
+This micro-environment plays important roles in the behavior of muscle stem cells and myogenic cells, although the mechanisms are still poorly known.
+Several cell types in the vicinity of stem cells communicate with each other to correctly drive regeneration.
+We explore the roles of immune cells (inflammation), endothelial and peri-endothelial cells (angiogenesis) and interstitial cells (fibrosis) on myogenic cell fate in healthy regenerating muscle and in various pathophysiological contexts (muscular dystrophies, cachexia).
+Indeed, muscle pathologies are characterized by alterations in the micro-environment of muscle cells, such as the presence of chronic inflammation or fibrosis, which are detrimental for tissue regeneration and homeostasis.

 - Coupling between Myogenesis and Angiogenesis during Skeletal Muscle Regeneration Is Stimulated by Restorative Macrophages